 startDMSession

 This method allows DM Client to start a DM Session.
-It’s possible to pass a DMAlertObject object to the DM Client in order to insert a Generic Alert in package#1.
+It is possible to pass a DMAlertObject object to the DM Client in order to insert a Generic Alert in package#1.
 Returned PendingOperation object allows to cancel ongoing operation.